-Camping and RVing during spring and fall is particularly enjoyable because the daily temperatures are moderate, but nighttime temps are warm enough to keep the windows open, yet cool enough that you may still want a blanket.
+Camping and RVing during spring and fall is particularly enjoyable.
+The daily temperatures are moderate, but nighttime temps are warm enough to keep the windows open.
+Yet cool enough that you may still want a blanket.
 The locals will tell you that if you don’t like the weather, wait a few hours and it will change.

-Outdoor recreation is extremely popular in Wisconsin and it’s very affordable, even for non-residents.
+Outdoor recreation is extremely popular in Wisconsin.
+It’s very affordable, even for non-residents.
 For $38, people can buy a sticker giving everyone in the vehicle unlimited access to more than 60 state parks, forests, and recreation areas.
 Most of those areas offer camping at rates between $20 and $42 per night for non-residents.

 There are more than 11,700 miles of highways scattered throughout the state.
 And, with more than 110 million tourists visiting each year, tourism is a huge industry.
 As a result, for those that visit Wisconsin, it’s one of the best states for traveling in RVs.

 First, there is no special speed limit for recreational vehicles.
-The speed limit for cars, trucks and RVs is 70 mph across the board on interstate highways, except for congested urban interstates.
-On rural divided highways, the speed limit is 65 mph, but that drops to 55 mph on other roads with two-way traffic.
+The speed limit for cars, trucks and RVs is 70 mph on interstate highways.
+That’s except for congested urban interstates.
+On rural divided highways, the speed limit is 65 mph.
+But that drops to 55 mph on other roads with two-way traffic.

 During summer months, the state and counties also maintain a number of more rustic waysides along rural highways.
-Some of the waysides may not have bathrooms, and neither rest areas or waysides have RV dump stations.
+Some of the waysides may not have bathrooms.
+Neither rest areas or waysides have RV dump stations.

-Wisconsin law allows three-vehicle combinations to operate on state highways, which means a truck towing a fifth wheel can also tow a boat or car as long as the combined length of all three vehicles does not exceed 70 feet.
-People trying to sneak three vehicles through Wisconsin during winter months should be aware of ever-changing weather conditions because laws prevent large combinations from operating on snow-covered or icy roads.
+Wisconsin law allows three-vehicle combinations to operate on state highways.
+This means a truck towing a fifth wheel can also tow a boat or car.
+That’s as long as the combined length of all three vehicles does not exceed 70 feet.
+People trying to sneak three vehicles through Wisconsin during winter months should be aware of ever-changing weather conditions.
+Laws prevent large combinations from operating on snow-covered or icy roads.

 Because it is a crossroad of several major highways, many RVers travel through Wisconsin on their way to other destinations.

-One of the most scenic drives in Wisconsin is the Great River Road, which starts in the historic trading town of Prairie du Chien, where French explorers Jacques Marquette and Louis Joliet charted where the Wisconsin River enters the mighty Mississippi.
+One of the most scenic drives in Wisconsin is the Great River Road.
+It starts in the historic trading town of Prairie du Chien.
+This is where French explorers Jacques Marquette and Louis Joliet charted where the Wisconsin River enters the mighty Mississippi.

 From Prairie du Chien, the Great River Road follows Wisconsin Hwy.
 35 directly along the eastern edge of the Mississippi River through La Crosse to Hudson.
-Laura Ingalls Wilder fans will enjoy the museum honoring the famous author’s legacy in Pepin, just a few miles south of her log cabin birthplace, which remains a historical site and rest area.
+Laura Ingalls Wilder fans will enjoy the museum honoring the famous author’s legacy in Pepin.
+It’s just a few miles south of her log cabin birthplace.
+This remains a historical site and rest area.
 There are a number of campgrounds along Hwy.
-35 that afford fun opportunities to view tug boats carrying minerals, crops and other goods up and down the river.
+35. All afford fun opportunities!
+View tug boats carrying minerals, crops and other goods up and down the river.

-In Door County, highways 57 and 42 form a loop drive that offers spectacular views of Lake Michigan and Green Bay.
+In Door County, highways 57 and 42 form a loop drive.
+This offers spectacular views of Lake Michigan and Green Bay.
 The landscape is sprinkled with colorful orchards and farmland.
 During fall, the changing leaves provide an array of color.

-May is a fun time to drive through Door County because the apple and cherry trees are in full bloom.
+May is a fun time to drive through Door County.
+The apple and cherry trees are in full bloom.
 By July, the cherries are ripe and ready for picking.
 In August and September, the apples appear and pumpkins can be seen in October.

-Called the “Driftless Area” because glaciers left the region virtually unscathed more than 10,000 years ago, the 115-mile Kettle Moraine Scenic Drive meanders through six counties in southeast Wisconsin including more than 20 officially-sanctioned natural areas.
-Travelers can also visit the Wade House, an 1860’s stagecoach inn; Holy Hill, the highest peak in the region with stunning views of the rolling countryside; and Old World Wisconsin, a living history museum with lots of live demonstrations of life in the 1800s.
+Called the “Driftless Area” because glaciers left the region virtually unscathed more than 10,000 years ago, the 115-mile Kettle Moraine Scenic Drive meanders through six counties in southeast Wisconsin.
+This includes more than 20 officially-sanctioned natural areas.
+Travelers can also visit the Wade House.
+It’s an 1860’s stagecoach inn.
+Or, Holy Hill, the highest peak in the region with stunning views of the rolling countryside.
+And then there’s Old World Wisconsin.
+This is living history museum with live demonstrations of life in the 1800s.

-Starting near Whitewater and traveling north to Elkhart Lake, you can follow the route along various county roads and less-trafficked state highways past several lakes and through Kettle Moraine State Forest.
-The Wisconsin Department of Natural Resources offers a free downloadable map by visiting dnr.wisconsin.gov and searching for Kettle Moraine Scenic Drive.
+Starting near Whitewater and traveling north to Elkhart Lake, you can follow the route along various county roads and less-trafficked state highways.
+Drive past several lakes and through Kettle Moraine State Forest.
+The Wisconsin Department of Natural Resources offers a free downloadable map.
+Visit dnr.wisconsin.gov.
+Search for Kettle Moraine Scenic Drive.
 Some areas will require a state park admission sticker.

-RVers can enter Wisconsin from Rockford, Illinois, on Interstate 39/90 at Beloit and follow that highway about an hour north of Madison where the highways divide near Portage.
-Interstate 90 continues west through Wisconsin Dells and La Crosse before heading into Minnesota and eventually reaches Seattle.
+RVers can enter Wisconsin from Rockford, Illinois, on Interstate 39/90 at Beloit.
+Follow that highway about an hour north of Madison where the highways divide near Portage.
+Interstate 90 continues west through Wisconsin Dells and La Crosse.
+Then heads into Minnesota and eventually reaches Seattle.
 Interstate 39 directs RVers north to Stevens Point and the ski destination of Rib Mountain.

 A little further east, Interstate 94 guides RVers from Chicago through Milwaukee to Madison and Wisconsin Dells before splitting off in Tomah.
 From there, Interstate 94 connects with college cities Eau Claire and Menomonie before entering Minnesota on the way to Minneapolis and Billings, Montana, before reconnecting with Interstate 90.

-Located entirely within Wisconsin, Interstate 43 starts less than three miles from the Illinois border and follows Interstate 94 through Milwaukee before diverting north along the western edge of Lake Michigan to Sheboygan and Manitowoc until it terminates in Green Bay.
+Located entirely within Wisconsin, Interstate 43 starts less than three miles from the Illinois border.
+It follows Interstate 94 through Milwaukee.
+Then diverts north along the western edge of Lake Michigan.
+It goes to Sheboygan and Manitowoc until it terminates in Green Bay.

-Interstate 41 begins less than a mile south of the border with Illinois and directs travelers through Milwaukee and on to the Fox Valley cities of Fond du Lac, Oshkosh, and Green Bay where it becomes U.S. Hwy.
+Interstate 41 begins less than a mile south of the border with Illinois.
+It directs travelers through Milwaukee.
+THen, on to the Fox Valley cities of Fond du Lac, Oshkosh, and Green Bay.
+This is where it becomes U.S. Hwy.
 41 and continues into upper Michigan.